Yr A – Lent 5 – Romans 8:6-11

 Then Paul brilliantly adds, “Anyone, of course, who has not welcomed this invisible but clearly present God, the Spirit of Christ, won’t know what we’re talking about.”

 Paul’s right!
-To a world obsessed with #selfie culture, with hyper-materialism, with “it’s all about me and my needs and desires” as their creed, this talk of God taking up residence in your life and transforming you from the inside out sounds like craziness – which is exactly what #selfie culture looks like to people of faith.
+To a world obsessed with selfie culture, with hyper-materialism, with “it’s all about me and my needs and desires” as their creed, with a hundred rolls of toilet paper – to them this talk of God taking up residence in your life and transforming you from the inside out sounds like craziness.

 Paul continues, “But for you who welcome God, in whom God dwells – even though you still experience all the limitations of sin – you yourself experience life on God’s terms.”